IgorJoaquimn/IgorJoaquimn/README.md

 <h1 align="center">I'm Igor Joaquim</h1>

 - 👨‍🔬 Undergraduate in Computer Science UFMG.
 I have research interests in the areas of **Natural Language Processing, Data Science and Social Computing**.
+I'm currently studying data mining and the statistical foundations of AI systems.
+My ultimate goal is to make the world a fairer place!

-- 🌱 I’m currently learning **how to use LLMs like llama and mistral.
-And how to apply my data science skills in the real world.**
+- 🌱 I’m currently learning **how to use LLMs like llama and mistral to answer university exams.
+I'm always learning how to apply my data science skills in the real world.**

 - 👨‍💻 All of my projects are available at https://github.com/IgorJoaquimn/